Getting your Trinity Audio player ready... |

 The Graduate Management Admission Council (GMAC) offers 6 official practice tests on mba.com, 2 of which are free.
 So, you can take one of the free tests for your initial exam.

-Before you take this initial test, spend a few days familiarizing yourself with the format of the GMAT and the types of questions it presents, so you don’t go into the test completely cold.
-You can try a few of each question type and use GMAC’s exam tutorial tool to get a sense of what to expect on the test.
-The tutorial will show you what the GMAT test screens look like and how to navigate them, and allow you to review the exam instructions for each section.
+Before taking this initial test, spend a few days familiarizing yourself with the GMAT format and question types.
+After all, you don’t want to go into the test completely cold.
+Try a few of each question type and use GMAC’s tutorial tool to get a sense of what to expect.
+The tutorial will show you what the GMAT test screens look like and how to navigate them.
+Also, you can review the exam instructions for each section.

 To get the most accurate baseline score possible when taking your exam, replicate GMAT testing conditions as closely as possible.
 If you do anything you wouldn’t be able to do during the actual GMAT — take extra breaks, don’t complete all sections, text your friend, or even drink coffee at your desk — you’ll risk receiving a baseline score that doesn’t accurately reflect your GMAT abilities.